open-cogsci/osdoc/content/devices/05-triggers.md

 8) Reboot

-9) Copy the DLPortIO.dll file to the folder containing opensesame.exe.

-10) You need to copy `dlportio.dll` to the OpenSesame folder (that is, the same folder that contains `opensesame.exe`).
+9) Copy the DLPortIO.dll file to the Opensesame folder (that is, the same folder that contains `opensesame.exe`).

 Recommendations:

-Start your experiment with a zero trigger to reset the port.
+Start your experiment with a 'zero' trigger to make sure all the pins are set to zero.

 Troubleshooting